allysonw/dental-cms/notes.md

 - both doc's and AA's can edit appts
 Patient model is still needed
 When I add in patient users, can look up their patient_id somehow...?

-Users can all log in
-Some users have role "doctor"
-join table between these users and their patients is called????